swiss/e-collecting-hackathon-team1/README.md

 ---

-1. **[Mermaid](https://mermaid.js.org/) diagram(s) showing interactions and data flows between actors, software and infrastructure components of your solution over time.**
-2. **Wireframes or mockups with user flow showing the user experience of different actors** (using e.g. Figma)
-3. Explain how you addressed the topics presented in the [guidelines](https://www.bk.admin.ch/bk/de/home/politische-rechte/e-collecting/aktuelles.html), filling in the template below.
-4. List the key strengths and weaknesses of your solution.
-5. Explanation of features used (if applicable)
-6. A requirements file with all packages and versions used (if applicable)
-7. Environment code to be run (if applicable)

-*For your reference, you will find below an example of two diagrams showing interactions and data flows between actors, software and infrastructure components of ordering a pizza via a third-party delivery website over time.
-Please replace them with diagrams for your solution.*

 ## User Experience

 *Add or reference wireframes or mockups with user flow showing the user experience of different actors.*